tapdata/tapdata-docs/docs/tapflow/api-reference/data-source.md

 ## See also

-Manage data sources with [TapData Shell](../tapcli-reference), such as viewing data source status, table structure information, deleting data sources, and other operations.
+Manage data sources with [Tap Shell](../tapcli-reference), such as viewing data source status, table structure information, deleting data sources, and other operations.